Wedding Photography at Castell Coch Near Cardiff in South Wales

 Q. WHY GET MARRIED AT CASTELL COCH?

 A. This is a mock-medieval wedding venue like no other.
 Exquisitely decorated, the octagonal drawing room will play host to your small wedding day.
-The circular courtyard has terrific light for photography and your posed group and couples photos.
+The circular courtyard offers terrific lighting for your posed group and couple photos.
 On top of that, it’s situated high up in the magical Fforest Fawr and is just a short journey from Cardiff.
 To see numerous wedding photos I have taken at the venue, have a look through this page.

 Q. HOW LONG BEFORE THE WEDDING CEREMONY CAN WE GAIN ACCESS TO THE ROOM FOR PHOTOGRAPHY?

 A. Castell Coch is open to the public most days throughout the year and doesn’t close for weddings.
-This means that you can access the drawing-room early, but will be sharing it with curious tourists until it is closed a few minutes before your ceremony.
+This means you can access the drawing room early, but you will share it with curious tourists until it closes a few minutes before your ceremony.

-Q. IS PHOTOGRAPHY ALLOWED OF OUR MARRIAGE CEREMONY AND VOWS?
+Q. IS PHOTOGRAPHY ALLOWED AT OUR MARRIAGE CEREMONY AND VOWS?

 A. Yes – the Cardiff registrars are very helpful and welcoming to photographers.
 They also allow the photographer to move around the room to capture different angles.
 The only part of the ceremony where photos are not allowed is the register signing.
 A ‘dummy’ register is set up afterwards for posed photos.